petrasvestartas/CMAKE/ReadMe.md

 }
 ```

-### Part 3/3 Run Bash Commands - Configure and Generate
+### Part 3/3 Run Bash Commands: Configure -> Generate -> Build -> Run

-Be sure to be in the folder where the file is "main.cpp"
+Be sure to be in the folder where the files are "CMakeLists.txt" and "main.cpp"

 Create directory, before you start
 ```